psykid/scripting/monkey-scripts/README.md

 Else it will try to reload the page/play the music according to the inputs.<br />

 ### How to use it?
-in the very first lines, the date, theatre, interval and the audio link should be updated according to the use case.<br />
+In the very first lines, the date, theatre, interval and the audio link should be updated according to the use case.
-	Date: a required field, indicates the date for which the movie tickets should be checked for.<br />
+1) Date: a required field, indicates the date for which the movie tickets should be checked for.
-	Theatre: an optional field (i.e. can be simple quotes) indicating the theatre to be checked for.<br />
+2) Theatre: an optional field (i.e. can be simple quotes) indicating the theatre to be checked for.
-	Interval: a required field, indicates the time period (in sec) between consecutive page reloads.<br />
+3) Interval: a required field, indicates the time period (in sec) between consecutive page reloads.
-	Audio link: also required field, indicates the audio file to be played when the tickets are available for the given date and theatre.<br />
+4) Audio link: also required field, indicates the audio file to be played when the tickets are available for the given date and theatre.

 ### known issues:
 - The device shouldnt go to sleep/locked state while running the script.